Blog / Agne Serpytyte / March 19, 2019

 Disasters strike indiscriminately, but disaster mitigation, preparedness, response and recovery calls for different approaches in high and low income areas.
 The European Union’s Civil Protection Mechanism enables an internationally coordinated response.
 Under this mechanism, French firefighting aircraft can extinguish forest fires in Spain, while experts in Italy prepare satellite-based flood maps for Sweden.
 There are numerous other stories of responders working 24/7, 365 days a year to support international disaster risk reduction efforts.

 Despite this international collaboration, not every country has equal capacity to deal with an increasing number of disasters, nor do they all have their own space programme to support disaster risk management efforts.
-When combined with an increasing difficulty for international aid organisations to cater adequately to all those in need, we have large numbers of the most vulnerable populations at risk of losing their lives or livelihoods when disaster hits.
+When combined with an increasing difficulty for international aid organizations to cater adequately to all those in need, we have large numbers of the most vulnerable populations at risk of losing their lives or livelihoods when disaster hits.

 Earth observation satellites orbit the Earth without border restrictions, and can help bridge the emergency management capability gap between high and low income countries.
 The data they collect, combined with tools and services that turn data into information for decision makers, can contribute to better results at all stages of the disaster risk reduction cycle.